 These example performance numbers do not represent the absolute maximum throughput rate that highly tuned software running on a high-end server could achieve, but they are indicative of limits one ultimately faces in pursuing this approach.

 One final consideration is important to understand when evaluating switch implementations.
 The non-trivial algorithms discussed in this chapter—the spanning tree algorithm used by learning bridges, the distance-vector algorithm used by RIP, and the link-state algorithm used by OSPF—are not directly part of the per-packet forwarding decision.
 They run periodically in the background, but switches do not have to execute, say, OSPF code for every packet it forwards.
 The most costly routine the CPU is likely to execute on a per-packet basis is a table lookup, for example, looking up a VCI number in a VC table, an IP address in an L3 forwarding table, or an Ethernet address in an L2 forwarding table.

-These two kinds of processing are easy to conflate when both run on the same CPU, as is the case in software switch depected in Figure 1, but as we will see below, switch performance can be dramatically improved by focusing on the architecture of the data plane, and correspondingly, specifying a well-defined interface between the control and data planes.
+These two kinds of processing are easy to conflate when both run on the same CPU, as is the case in software switch depicted in Figure 1, but performance can be dramatically improved by optimizing how the data plane is implemented, and correspondingly, specifying a well-defined interface between the control and data planes.